javinizer/Javinizer/README.md

-scrape-javlibrary | True/False | Turns on the scraper for the English version of javlibrary.com scrape-javlibraryja | True/False | Turns on the scraper for the Japanese version of javlibrary.com scrape-javlibraryzh | True/False | Turns on the scraper for the Chinese version of javlibrary.com multi-sort-throttle-limit | Integer value (1-15) | Sets the amount of threads to run the sort in parallel move-to-folder | True/False | Moves the sorted video to a new directory if found by scrapers rename-file | True/False | Renames the sorted video if found by scrapers
+scrape-javlibrary | True/False | Turns on the scraper for the English version of javlibrary.com scrape-javlibraryja | True/False | Turns on the scraper for the Japanese version of javlibrary.com scrape-javlibraryzh | True/False | Turns on the scraper for the Chinese version of javlibrary.com scrape-actress-en | True/False | Turns on the scraper for english actress names on R18.com scrape-actress-ja | True/False | Turns on the scraper for japanese actress names on R18.com multi-sort-throttle-limit | Integer value (1-15) | Sets the amount of threads to run the sort in parallel move-to-folder | True/False | Moves the sorted video to a new directory if found by scrapers rename-file | True/False | Renames the sorted video if found by scrapers